unpoly/unpoly/src/unpoly/pages/loading-state.md

 Styling active elements
 -----------------------

-(There is an example on up.feedback)
+(There is an example on up.feedback, but maybe leave nav/up-current out of it)

 - Links with .up-active
 - Forms with .up-active (form, origin element, submit button)